-Pushing a startup’s growth in this millennial generation has become Significant Growth Hacking Lessons for Millennial Startups a matter of strategy.
+Pushing a startup’s growth in this millennial generation is the foundation of any effective growth hacking lesson.
 Unlike before, when just having a good product could kick-start your growth, these days you have to develop a plan.
 Growth hacking is the term used for people who develop clever plans to enhance extreme growth.
 However, since growth hacking is not some magic, startup growth strategies fail flat as soon as they begin.

 The following lessons will help you to push your startup in the right direction in this social media generation:

-Startups need to focus more on retaining their early customers more than acquiring new ones.
-The first batch of customers that a startup gets are more important because they are the first users of your product.
+Startups need to focus more on retaining their early customers than they do on acquiring new ones.
+The first batch of customers that a startup gets are crucial because they are the first users of your product.
 They will be able to tell you about the things that your product is doing in the wrong way.

 Your first customers will probably leave, albeit, in small or large numbers and this depends on how close to perfection your product really is.

 At the end of the day, until you can solve the bugs in your product they will continue leaving.